Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Global heating means the rivers are breaking their banks, and the sea our coastal defences, increasingly often.

 Flood defences that have protected us for centuries are now failing unacceptably often.
 Evacuation isn’t an option.
 Ignoring the problem hasn’t worked.
-The only solution is building better flood defences.
+The only solution is better flood defence.

 We’ve written elsewhere about how the world’s flood experts dealt with climate change.
 The Netherlands, with ⅓ of their country below sea level, have long been the world leaders in flood control and alleviation.

-Bitter experience has taught the Dutch to trust the Science Superpower.
+Bitter experience has taught the Dutch to favour Science over Selfish.
 A quarter of a century ago, seeing the projections, trusting the science, and terrified by the models, The Netherlands made a radical shift in flood control policy.

 The Dutch recognised they’d reached the physical and financial limits of continuing to build bigger, stronger dikes.
 Facing reality, having done the sums, and after poring over the projections, they abandoned centuries of resistance.
 They switched to a new policy they branded ‘Room for the River‘.